borisTL/Fake_news_ML/README.md

 ## Dataset

 The dataset used in this project contains news articles labeled as either "FAKE" or "REAL".
 It is available in CSV format.

-## License
+From Kaggle.